 The Burning of Edinburgh in 1544 by an English army is seen as the first major action of the ‘War of the Rough Wooing’.

 One year later, the Battle of Ancrum Moor, fought just outside Jedburgh, saw a Scottish victory temporarily stop English incursions into the Scottish Borders.

-It is worth mentioning that there were religious elements at play during this period as well.
+Notably, there were religious elements at play during this period as well.
 A large contingent of Scots opposed any marriage or alliance out of fear that religious reformation in Scotland would be influenced – or commandeered – by England.

 Edward Seymour did little to allay these fears, having also insisted upon the imposition of Anglican reforms on the Scottish Church.

 The pawns were set.
 England threatened war, and Scotland – under the leadership of its regent, the Earl of Arran – was willing to meet the challenge.

 In early September 1547, Seymour arrived in Scotland at the head of a sizeable, well-equipped force that was supported by an equally imposing fleet.

 Seymour’s infantry was comprised of billmen and longbowmen, supplemented by several hundred mercenary arquebusiers, artillery and 6,000 cavalry.
 This army was a modern, capable force for its day which also included Spanish and Italian mounted arquebusiers.

 Contemporary author and historian William Patten, himself an officer in the English Army, travelled with the force to Scotland.
 Patten’s account of the campaign places the size of the English army at 16,800 fighting men, supported by more than 1,400 labourers.

 Read more Rambling History